 What Can I Run With A 2,000-Watt Generator?

-A 2,000-watt generator can provide electricity for various small appliances, such as light bulbs, cellphone chargers, laptops, toasters, coffee makers, and even medium-size refrigerators.
+A 2,000-watt generator can provide electricity for various small appliances, such as light bulbs, cellphone chargers, laptops, toasters, coffee makers, and even medium-sized refrigerators.
 You might also be able to run your window/portable AC, dishwasher, and washing machine.
 The rated and surge wattage of your generator will tell you what appliances you can run and what you cannot.

-For better understanding, Let’s discuss this in detail.
+For better understanding, let's discuss this in detail.

-How Wattage is Related to Electrical Power?
+How is Wattage Related to Electrical Power?

 Wattage is a measurement unit for quantifying electrical power.
 It represents the amount of energy a device is burning per unit of time.